Crime books you should read this autumn

 Four thousand miles away, in Washington DC, intelligence lieutenant Nathan Blum decodes messages from occupied Poland.
 After the Nazis murdered his family, Nathan escaped the Krakow ghetto and is determined to support his new country - and the US government knows exactly how he can.
 They want to send Nathan on a mission to rescue one man from a place no one can break in to - or out of.

-Thirteen years on, redundant and separated from his wife, he returns for the first time.
+Thirteen years on, redundant and separated from his wife, he returns to his hometown for the first time.
 It's Christmas: markets in full swing, lights twinkling, shoppers shopping, revellers revelling.

 A haunting tale of psychological suspense

-Set against Iceland's volcanic hinterlands, four thirty-somethings from Reykjavik embark on an ambitious camping trip, their jeep packed with supplies.
-Victims of the financial crisis, the purpose of the trip is to heal both professional and personal wounds, but the desolate landscape forces the group to reflect on the shattered lives they've left behind in the city.
+Set against Iceland's volcanic hinterlands, four thirty-somethings from Reykjavik - the reckless hedonist Egill; the recovering alcoholic Hrafin; and their partners Anna and Vigdis - embark on an ambitious camping trip, their jeep packed with supplies.
+The desolate landscape forces the group to reflect on the shattered lives they've left behind in the city.
 As their jeep hurtles through the barren land, an impenetrable fog descends, causing them to suddenly crash into a rural farmhouse.

 Seeking refuge from the storm, the group discover that the isolated dwelling is inhabited by a mysterious elderly couple who inexplicably barricade themselves inside every night.
 As past tensions within the group rise to the surface, the merciless weather blocks every attempt at escape, forcing them to ask difficult questions: who has been butchering animals near the house?
 What happened to the abandoned village nearby where bones lie strewn across the ground?
 And most importantly, will they ever return home?